gedeschaines/robotics-toolbox-python/README.md

 3) Incorporated capability to display and record simple animated 2D and 3D plots of frame transforms and robot manipulator poses.
-4) Extended functionality to run additional demo and test cases provided in RTB for Python and MATLAB distributions.
+4) Extended functionality to run additional demo and test cases provided in RTB for Python and MATLAB<sup>&reg;</sup> distributions.
-5) Updated inverse kinematics in RTB for Python to match RTB version 9.
+5) Updated inverse kinematics in RTB for Python to match RTB version 9.8.
 6) Fixed several code errors, and made some minor improvements -- notably in parsedemo and testparser.
 7) Corrected semantic and syntactic mistakes in some comments.